← All Questions

 Why This Creates Opportunities

-The 14-day window is the most active period for cancellations.
+The 5-day window before a trip is the most active cancellation period.
 People book trips 5 months out optimistically, and as the date approaches — work conflicts, family obligations, weather uncertainty — they cancel.
-Many prefer to lose the fee rather than make a trip they are not excited about.
+The $10 penalty is modest enough that many prefer to lose it rather than force a trip they are not excited about.

 How to Modify Instead of Cancel

-If you need to change your dates, use the modification feature rather than cancel-and-rebook.
-Modifications preserve your reservation fee.
+If you need to change your dates, use the modification feature on ReserveAmerica rather than cancel-and-rebook.
+Modifications may preserve more of your payment.
 You can change dates, campsite, and length of stay as long as availability exists for your new selection.

 Never Miss a Campsite Opening